Neural Information Squeezer for Causal Emergence: Results

 However, we can only observe the state from two sensors with measurement errors.
 Suppose the observational model is

-where, $\xi\sim \mathcal{N}(0,\sigma)$ is a random number following two dimensional Gaussian distribution, and $\sigma$ is the vector of the standard deviations for position and velocity.
-Although there is noise to disturb the measurement of the state, it can be easily eliminated by adding the measurements on the two channels together.
-Therefore, if the neural network can discover a macro-state which is the addition of the two measurements, then it can easily obtain the correct dynamics.
-We sample the data for 10,000 batches, and in each batch, we randomly generate 100 random initial states and perform one step dynamic to get the state at the next time step.
+where, $\zeta\sim \mathcal{N}(0,\sigma)$ is a random number following two dimensional Gaussian distribution, and $\sigma$ is the vector of the standard deviations for position and velocity.
+In this example, we can understand the states $\mathbf{x}$ as latent macro-states and the measurements $\tilde{\mathbf{x}}_1,\tilde{\mathbf{x}}_2$ are micro-states.
+What will NIS do is to recover the latent macro-state $\mathbf{x}$ from the measurements.

+According to Equation \ref{eq:obervation}, although there is noise to disturb the measurement of the state, it can be easily eliminated by adding the measurements on the two channels together.
+Therefore, if NIS can discover a macro-state which is the addition of the two measurements, then it can easily obtain the correct dynamics.
+We sample the data for 10,000 batches (with Euler method and $dt=1$), and in each batch, we randomly generate 100 random initial states and perform one step dynamic to get the state at the next time step.
 We use these data to train the neural network.
 To compare, we also use the same data set to train an ordinary feed-forward neural network with the same number of parameters.